ale917k/react-auth-starter/README.md

 REDIS_PRD_URI=redis://localhost:6379
 ```

-You can then run `npm start` which will boot up all services (client, server, postgres, redis) concurrently.
+You can then run `npm start` which will boot up all services (client, server, mongodb, redis) concurrently.

 ## License